 - Baxter, R., R. Breuer, L. Brown, L. Conrad, F. Feyrer, S. Fong, K. Gehrts, L. Grimaldo, B. Herbold, P. Hrodey, A. Mueller-Solger, T. Sommer, and K. Souza.
 2010.
 Interagency Ecological Program 2010 Pelagic organism decline work plan and synthesis of results through August 2010.
 Interagency Ecological Program for the San Francisco Estuary.

 - CDFG.
 2009.
-California Department of Fish and Game report to the Fish and Game Commission: A Status Reveiw of the Longfin Smelt Spirinchus thaleichthys in California, January 23, 2009.
+California Department of Fish and Game report to the Fish and Game Commission: A Status Review of the Longfin Smelt Spirinchus thaleichthys in California, January 23, 2009.

 - CDWR.
 2017.
 California Department of Water Resources IEP web page.

-- Garwood, R. S. in press.
+- Garwood, R. S. 2017.
 Historic and contemporary distribution of Longfin Smelt (Spirinchus thaleichthys) along the California coast.
-California Fish and Game Journal.
+California Fish and Game Journal, Vol 103, Num 3.

 - Hobbs, J. A. and P. B. Moyle.
 2015.
 Last Days of the Longfin?
 News Deeply-Water Deeply, September 8.
 2015.